-- Open the Internet Protocol (TCP/IP) Properties dialog box. - a From the desktop, click the Start button, point to Settings, then Control Panel. - b Double-click the Network icon to display the Network dialog box. - C Select your NIC card's TCP/IP entry (it should include "TCP/IP" in it, but not "AOL," "Dial-up," or "Adapter") and click the Properties button and then click OK - 2 Ensure the following is selected, depending on whether you are using dynamic (DHCP) or static IP addressing: - ➤ If you are using DHCP (most users): Ensure that Obtain an IP address automatically is selected and that either Obtain a DNS server address automatically or Enable DNS is selected.
-All fields should be blank. - ➤ If you are using a static IP address: Ensure that Specify an IP address is selected and that the IP Address and Subnet Mask settings match those given to you by your Internet service provider when you arranged for a static IP address.
+- 1 Open the Internet Protocol (TCP/IP) Properties dialog box. - a From the desktop, click the Start button, point to Settings, then Control Panel. - b Double-click the Network icon to display the Network dialog box. - C Select your NIC card's TCP/IP entry (it should include "TCP/IP" in it, but not "AOL," "Dial-up," or "Adapter") and click the Properties button and then click OK - 2 Ensure the following is selected, depending on whether you are using dynamic (DHCP) or static IP addressing: - If you are using DHCP (most users): Ensure that Obtain an IP address automatically is selected and that either Obtain a DNS server address automatically or Enable DNS is selected.
+All fields should be blank. - If you are using a static IP address: Ensure that Specify an IP address is selected and that the correct IP Address and Subnet Mask values appear.
 On the DNS Configuration tab, ensure that Enable DNS is selected and that something appears in the Host box.
 (If not, enter any name, word, or combination of letters and numbers.)
-Ensure that the DNS Server Search Order box contains 10.0.0.2.
+Ensure that the DNS Server Search Order box contains either 10.0.0.2 (if you are connecting the X4 though its ETHERNET jack) or 10.0.0.3 (if you are connecting the X4 through its USB port).

-Appendix D
+Appendix D Troubleshooting

-Troubleshooting